James Byrd & Harriet Elizabeth Byrd

 Image Ownership: Public Domain

 Harriet Elizabeth “Liz” Byrd is a former educator, state representative, and state senator in Wyoming.
 She was born on April 20, 1926 in Cheyenne to pioneer settlers Robert C. “Buck” and Sudie Smith Rhone.
 Her grandfather, Charles J. Rhone, arrived in Wyoming in 1876 and worked as a cowboy and railroader near Cheyenne and Laramie.
-After graduating in 1944 from Cheyenne Central High School, Harriett married James “Jim” W. Byrd in 1947.
-In 1966 Byrd became the first African American police chief in Cheyenne.
-She and James Byrd had three children.
-James Byrd died in 2005.
+After graduating in 1944 from Cheyenne Central High School, Harriett married James “Jim” W. Byrd in 1947, who later became the first African American police chief in Cheyenne in1966.
+She and her James Byrd had three children before he passed away in 2005.

 Byrd received a B.A. degree in education in 1949 from Western Virginia State College and a M.A. in education from the University of Wyoming in 1976.
 Although she had a degree in 1949 she was not allowed to teach in the Laramie County School District because of her race and instead taught at the nearby F.E.
 Warren Air Force Base for ten years.
 In 1959 she was finally hired by the Laramie County School District and taught elementary school for 27 years in Cheyenne.